-&lt;sup>1 See the co-authored fact sheet, U.S. Department of Labor Home Care Rules: Key Considerations for Developing an Exceptions Process for Overtime Caps, April 2016.
+1 See the co-authored fact sheet, U.S. Department of Labor Home Care Rules: Key Considerations for Developing an Exceptions Process for Overtime Caps, April 2016.

-&lt;sup>2 For current status of states, please contact Caitlin Connolly at cconnolly@nelp.org.
+2 For current status of states, please contact Caitlin Connolly at cconnolly@nelp.org.
+The information in this document is to the best of our knowledge.